-The jaws on slip-joint pliers can open to multiple widths by moving, or slipping, the pivot into corresponding grooves.
-A small hand held set of slip-joint pliers are a staple in any tool set or household toolbox because they’re versatile and powerful.
-The beauty of the slip joint is its adjustability: One good set of slip-joint pliers is all the average homeowner or do-it-yourselfer might need for basic repairs and small jobs because the jaw can be sized to fit the task.
-A larger version of the slip-joint plier are commonly referred to as Channellock® pliers, the name under which they were originally patented.
+The jaws on slip-joint pliers can open to multiple widths by moving or slipping the pivot into corresponding grooves.
+A small handheld set of slip-joint pliers are a staple in any toolset or household toolbox because they’re versatile and powerful.
+The beauty of the slip joint is its adjustability; one good set of slip-joint pliers is all the average homeowner or do-it-yourselfer might need for basic repairs and small jobs because the jaw can be sized to fit the task.
+A larger version of the slip-joint plier is commonly referred to as Channellock® pliers, the name under which they were originally patented.

 Other Types of Pliers